Professional Electives for the Doctor of Pharmacy Program

 DPET 831: Quantitative Methods in Clinical Research (3).
 Prerequisite(s): Introductory biostatistics or general statistics; graduate student standing or PY3 standing and permission of instructor.
 This course reviews statistical concepts and discusses the most commonly used statistical methods for analysis of data from clinical studies or research experiments.
 Students will analyze problem datasets using SAS.
 Spring.
 Hull.

 DPET 832: Introduction to Applied Pharmacogenomics (2).
 Prerequisite(s): PY3 or graduate student status, or permission of the instructor.
 Students will develop knowledge of common pharmacogenomic terminology and the major technologies employed in pharmacogenomic research, the ability to critically evaluate pharmacogenomic literature, with special emphasis on trial design and methodology, and to perform simple calculations used in the study of human genetics.
 Fall.
-Innocenti and Wagner.
+Innocenti.

 DPET 833: Experimental Design Considerations in Clinical Research (2).
 Prerequisite(s): Prior general statistics or biostatistics course; graduate student standing or PY3 standing and permission of instructor.
 Provides an overview of clinical trial methodology, focusing primarily on designs of (and common flaws in) clinical drug trials and non-clinical research experiments intended to answer clinical questions.
 A second objective of the course is to show the interrelationship between experimental design decisions and their impact on the appropriate statistical analysis.
 Fall.
 Hull.